luikyv/go-open-insurance/README.md

 127.0.0.1 matls-mockin.local
 ```

-If you’re running MockIn directly on your machine instead of in a Docker container, add this additional entry.
+If you're running MockIn directly on your machine instead of in a Docker container, add this additional entry.
 It ensures MockIn can resolve the mocked directory served by the NGINX container:
 ```bash
 127.0.0.1 directory
 ```